-The Global Master of Science in Business Analytics (MSBA) from the Richard DeVos Graduate School of Management will propel your career significantly in the fast growing US market with 21st century skills and capabilities and prepare you for your leadership journey across industries.
+The Global Master of Science in Business Analytics (MS in Business Analytics) from the Richard DeVos Graduate School of Management will propel your career significantly in the fast growing US market with 21st century skills and capabilities and prepare you for your leadership journey across industries.
 You will benefit from the DeVos Graduate School’s unique approach to practical and problem-solving based learning and from the expertise of DeVos faculty members and industry experts who will not only teach you but also coach you to be the best.
 The program will prepare you to lead with an analytical approach, and make data-driven strategic decisions that help companies prepare for a rapidly changing global business environment that requires deep expertise in charting the future course of business.
 You will master exponential technologies and business intelligence trends that include artificial intelligence, machine learning, data analytics, predictive analytics, and business analytics.
 At the end of the 13-month journey, you will be ready to apply your new skill sets and help Fortune 500 companies as well as startups in their journey from good to great.

-The program focuses on data mining, modeling, and analytics, aiming to resolve complex problems, ensuring improved business decisions through a proficiency with tools such as SAS, Python, Bitbucket, GitHub, and R. The program aims to empower you with the tools to gather, process, and examine data to glean valuable insights that generate high business value across industries, and equip you with some of the most in-demand business skills globally and in the US.
+The MS in Business Analytics program focuses on data mining, modeling, and analytics, aiming to resolve complex problems, ensuring improved business decisions through a proficiency with tools such as SAS, Python, Bitbucket, GitHub, and R. The program aims to empower you with the tools to gather, process, and examine data to glean valuable insights that generate high business value across industries, and equip you with some of the most in-demand business skills globally and in the US.
 Through this program you will acquire the strong analytical skills required in an increasingly data-driven business world.

 Please register below to receive program brochure and connect with a program advisor.

 THE DEVOS DIFFERENCE